okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 4. Paste the value that you copied from the **Value** column into the appropriate field, for example, the **Record** or **Value** field.
 5. Repeat Steps 3 and 4 for the CNAME record.
-6. Wait for the DNS record to propagate (typically one to five minutes, but it may take longer), and then return to Okta and click **Next** to prove to Okta that you have rights to use the domain name.
+6. Wait for the DNS record to propagate, typically one to five minutes, but it may take longer.
+Then, return to Okta and click **Next** to prove to Okta that you have rights to use the domain name.

     > **Note:** It may take up to 24 hours for your DNS changes to propagate.
 If your changes don't appear within 24 hours, return to this step and confirm your settings.
 Use a tool like [Dig](https://toolbox.googleapps.com/apps/dig/) to check your DNS records.